-By Adrian Kosmaczewski.
+By Adrian Kosmaczewski, since 2004.
 Updates every Friday.

 If you are developing apps for GNOME, I kindly ask you to pay attention to the following three key points of application usability.